-- Mechanisms by which contextual factors shape career decisions of underrepresented groups, particularly racial/ethnic minorities, women, and military veterans
+- Mechanisms by which contextual factors shape career decisions of underrepresented groups

 - Academic and career development of student Veterans

 - Culturally responsive theory and clinical practice to understand career transitions

 Selected Publications —